 For those of you living under a rock, the Mega Man franchise is one of gaming’s original heavyweights.
 The Blue Bomber almost rivals Mario when it comes to having such a diverse and storied career.
 Being one of the first games to combine shooting action with platforming, its emphasis on choosing your own level and variety of weapons propelled it to legendary status.
 To this day we still see our fair share of Mega Man, whether in his own series, or in spinoff games like Marvel vs. Capcom.
 But this is SNES HUB, and you are not here to learn about Mega Man Battle Network, now are you?

 That said, all you need to know is that around the fourth Mega Man, the quality of this NES staple began to diminish.
 By the time the sixth game rolled out, with lame enemies such as Plant Man and recycled weapons from previous games, it was clear that Capcom was facing a major content crisis.
 The series was in desperate need of a reinvention.
-Enter Mega Man X, with its darker story, improved control and gameplay, along with 16-bit polish that only the SNES could bring to the table.
+Enter Mega Man X, with its darker story, improved control and gameplay.
+Not to mention the16-bit polish that only the SNES could bring to the table.
 I like to think of Mega Man as growing up with his fans, giving us the silly antics of Dr. Wily early and saving the edgier and more mature story of the Mavericks for later.
 The late NES games were kind of like Mega Man’s awkward adolescent years.

 Take the opening level as an example.
 High up on the skyway of a futuristic city, X battles numerous robots that have been driven mad by the Maverick Virus.
 This level has everything I can think of to make it the definitive introduction level on the SNES.
 Two helicopters battle X and are destroyed in a spectacular explosion, taking a piece of the skyway with it.
 A giant airship launches vehicles at you!
 All of this culminating with a losing battle with one of your primary antagonists.
 It does an amazing job of showing the scale of the war, as well as what is at stake.
 X MUST get stronger and he knows that he has no other choice.